wtrocki/ts-client-atlas/client/CustomDatabaseRolesApi.md

 # **createCustomDatabaseRole**
-> CustomDBRole createCustomDatabaseRole(customDBRole)
+> UserCustomDBRole createCustomDatabaseRole(userCustomDBRole)

 Creates one custom role in the specified project.
 To use this resource, the requesting API Key must have the Project Owner role.
-This resource doesn't require the API Key to have an Access List.

 ### Example